Michelle-Logan/emberforge-threat-hunt/README.md

 ---

-### 10. Remote Service-Based Execution on the Domain Controller
+### 10. Remote Execution on the Domain Controller via Service-Based Command Launch

-The attacker reused the same remote execution pattern against the Domain Controller, with commands launched in a service context and wrapped through temporary batch files.
+Process creation logs on the Domain Controller showed commands being executed through `services.exe`, indicating service-based execution commonly associated with remote administration or lateral movement tools.

+The observed process chain was:

+`services.exe → cmd.exe → execute.bat → cmd.exe /C <command>`

+In each case, `cmd.exe` wrote a command into a temporary batch file (`C:\Windows\TEMP\execute.bat`), executed the batch file, and then deleted it.
+This pattern was used to run multiple `vssadmin` commands, including listing, creating, and deleting volume shadow copies.

+This behavior is suspicious because attackers frequently use service-based execution and temporary batch files to run commands remotely while minimizing artifacts.
+The use of `vssadmin` against the Domain Controller suggests possible preparation for accessing protected files such as `NTDS.dit` through a shadow copy.

 **Observed process chain**